Software as an industry is unique in that not only can it be a product it can also be a service. Moreover, it is its own means of production;

-A more enlightened view is one where Q&C are managed directly by the teams within the projects they undertake.
+A more enlightened view is one where Q&C is managed directly by the teams within the projects they undertake.
 This approach requires tight collaboration on a project between team members.

-[NOTE TO READER: It should be noted that several industry leaders in PM software were not included in the PC Mag review, which in this authors view diminishes “Editors Choice” to simply ‘flavor-du-jour’.
-Its akin to excluding clowns from a circus – and that is not fair to PC Mag readers who rely on their articles to be unbiased.]
+[NOTE TO READER: It should be noted that several industry leaders in Project Management software were not included in the PC Mag review, which in this author's view diminishes “Editors Choice” to simply ‘flavor-du-jour’.
+It's akin to excluding clowns from a circus – and that is not fair to PC Mag readers who rely on their articles to be unbiased.]

-Most interesting however, is that simple Chat is considered the basis for collaboration within most PM software.
-With popular chat apps, such as Slack or HipChat, it is easy to see that collaboration is the new “must have”.
-Albeit there are API level integrations, it’s still an add-on that not only raises the per user cost of ownership, it is never truly integrated into the project management functionality, and even less to documentation management.
+Most interesting, however, is that simple Chat is considered the basis for collaboration within most Project Management software.
+With popular chat apps, such as Slack or HipChat, it is easy to see that collaboration is the new “must-have”.
+Albeit there are API level integrations, it’s still an add-on that not only raises the per-user cost of ownership, but it also is never truly integrated into the project management functionality and even less to documentation management.
 Add-on apps are convenient, but not a solution.
 They are however time-savers and e-mail killers.

-Another trend in PM software is the adaptation to specific project needs.
+Another trend in Project Management software is the adaptation to specific project needs.
 Usually, this involves painstaking integration through custom APIs, such as Slack to add some collaboration.
-Rarely is such integration able to integrate all the wished functionality.
-Furthermore, the risk in this approach is that all software get upgraded which usually means either a do-over or a total freeze and either way, adds to the learning curve for the team.
-Still API integration and collaboration remain the buzzwords ‘du jour’.
+Rarely is such integration able to integrate all the wished functionality?
+Furthermore, the risk in this approach is that all software gets upgraded which usually means either a do-over or a total freeze and either way, adds to the learning curve for the team.
+Still, API integration and collaboration remain the buzzwords ‘du jour’.

 Current ISO compliance adherence is a documentation based process by which companies focus on quality management through documentation and reporting.
 It’s an add-on process that in practice is focused only on the resulting intrinsic quality parameter or predefined requirement. i.e. “5mm, not 4.8mm”, or “page 33 of this book is missing”.
 Still, it must be quality; we have a signed piece of paper to prove it!”.